psych0sykes/react-portfolio/README.md

 ## What's new?
 I am adding the following features:
  - React!
 No more jQuery here.
- - depoyment through AWS
+ - depoyment other than github pages
  - tabs to sort portfolio items into groups
  - an add item form
  - API routes to get portfolio items from DB
- - more!

  ## Why?
- I want to learn to deploy a web app on AWS, make it easier to add new items to my portfolio, and continue growing as a developer by coding every day!
+I wanted to make my portfolio easier to update, and get some more practice working with react.